-Over the past two decades, the California Department of Fish and Wildlife has statistically estimated 1.8 white shark encounters with humans per year off the west coast of North America per year.
+Over the past two decades, the California Department of Fish and Wildlife has statistically estimated 1.8 human- great white shark attacks (referred here-on as encounters) per year off the west coast of North America per year.
 Fatality from a white shark attack averages approximately one every five years over the past two decades.
-Of all species in California, bites from species other than white shark (such as blue and mako sharks), are very rare and usually involve fishing.
+Of all species in California, bites or encounters from species other than white shark (such as blue and mako sharks), are very rare and usually involve fishing.
 Shark Stewards has developed these recommendations to minimize your risk from a serious encounter.

 - Avoid areas with high activity of seals in the water or where they are known to haul out.